fdeantoni/knot-step-acme/README.md

 2) Create the subdomain

     Run [add-subdomain.sh](add-subdomain.sh).
-You can provide your IP and desired subdomain, or let the script auto-detect/generate them, e.g.:
+Provide a domain name and IP number that queries using this subdomain should resolve to e.g.:

     ```bash
     ./add-subdomain.sh -i 192.168.1.50 -s myapp